-There's something about the sultry days of summer that makes you want to just pick up your food and eat it with your hands.
-Case in point: barbeque ribs.
-Sure, you could take your knife and fork to them, but then you'd miss all the pleasure of pulling the meat off the bone with your teeth and licking every last bit of sauce and spices off your fingers.
-And isn't messy eating what summertime's all about?
+There's something about the easy-going days of summer that makes you want to pick up your food and eat it with your hands.
+Case in point: barbequed ribs.
+Sure, you could take your knife and fork to them, but you'd miss all the pleasure of pulling the meat off the bone with your teeth and licking every last bit of sauce and spices off your fingers.
+And isn't messy eating what summer's all about?
 (Looking at you, watermelon, s'mores, and corn on the cob.)
-Here are a dozen of our best BBQ rib recipes that'll have you licking your fingers all summer long.
+Our best barbeque rib recipes will have you licking your fingers all summer long.

 No grill?
 No problem!
-These top-rated pork baby back ribs are cooked low and slow in your crock pot or slow cooker until perfectly tooth-tender.
+These top-rated pork baby back ribs are cooked low and slow in your crockpot or slow cooker until perfectly tooth-tender.
 To keep them from getting greasy, you'll bake them in the oven for 30 minutes, drain off the fat, and finish in the slow cooker.
-Many reviewers cooked the ribs in their favorite homemade or store-bought BBQ sauce and loved the results.
+Many reviewers cooked the ribs in their favorite homemade or store-bought barbeque sauce and loved the results.

 Recipe submitter LLOYD RUSHING says, "Country-style ribs are cut from the loin, one of the leanest areas of pork.
 These ribs are seasoned, boiled until tender, then baked with your favorite barbeque sauce.
 That's it!
 Back to simplicity, back to the country life.
 Sigh."